Skip to main content

 Tether was one of the first of the so-called “stablecoins.”
 In order to get away from the massive swings of Bitcoin (and others), Tether attempted to tie its overall value to an existing market currency.
 In this case, Tether’s price is directly related to the price of the United States dollar.
 In theory, this also helps users to convert U.S. dollars to Tether (and back) with extreme ease and speed.

-Tether was launched in 2014, but is already a top-five cryptocurrency in terms of market capitalization ($62 billion).
+Tether was launched in 2014, but is already a top-five cryptocurrency in terms of market capitalization (close to $99 billion in early 2024).
 It’s valued this week at almost exactly one dollar per coin.
 And of course, that’s the point.
-It’s only ever reached a high of $1.05 and a low of $0.92.
+Today, it’s priced at $1.40 USD, but this is subject to change.
 Remember, this coin is focused on stability, not wild investment swings and crazy growth.

 Ripple (XRP)

-As of March 2021, Ripple actually ranked as the fourth largest cryptocurrency, in terms of market capitalization.
+As of 2025, Ripple is the world’s third largest cryptocurrency, in terms of market capitalization.
 It uses a technology that can process transactions in just seconds, with very little cost.
 In fact, many banks already use XRP payment systems in order to process transactions.
 That’s not exactly the same as using Ripple as a primary currency, though.

 Safemoon, HODL, and Boozemoon